The 5 Best Budgeting Apps to Get Your Finances Together

 We also love the built-in loan calculator that looks at interest rates and shows how much money you’ll save by paying down your debt faster.

-Other YNAB features include smart categorization that learns how you sort purchases and adjusts to future spending and an ad-free experience.
+Other YNAB features include smart categorization that learns how you sort purchases and adjusts to future spending, as well as an ad-free experience.
 It’s nice to skip the temptation ads can offer when you’re trying to get your financial house in order.

 YNAB is free for 34 days to give you a solid month of budgeting plus a few days for analysis.
 You don’t have to put in a credit card to sign up, so you won’t end up with a forgotten subscription if you decide YNAB isn’t for you.
 YNAB also offers a yearlong free trial for college students.